-I’ve been thinking a lot about picture books because I recently taught a Writer’s Digest webinar craft intensive all about them (thank you so much for all my blog readers who participated!).
-Now that I’m digging into the critiques for the webinar, I wanted to reinforce a point that I made about preaching in picture books, or about didactic stories.
+Are you excited to impart some picture book lessons?
+Read on!
+I’ve been thinking a lot about picture books because I recently taught a Writer’s Digest webinar craft intensive all about them.
+Now that I’m digging into the critiques for the webinar, I wanted to reinforce a point that I made about books that teach life lessons.

 For example, if you want to write a picture book about a stubborn girl named Tally who learns that sometimes compromise is good, too (because what parent wouldn’t like to teach their kids this lesson?), you would never write: